UHD/4K is the future

 You should see banding in this pattern (again, try open it in a new tab).
 And if you use a tool, for example the Digital Color Meter in macOS, to extract the colors, you should see individual colors in these bands, with the RGB values differing by 1 between adjacent bands.
 All bands should have the same width.
 But this was not what I saw on the monitor.
 What I saw was this:

-Here I mark the edge of the bands by the red lines.
+Here I mark the edge of the bands with red lines.
 Obviously they are not evenly-spaced (the left half is fine).

 Initiaully I thought this is a seperate issue from the “bump” problem, but at the time I wrote this, I realized that they could share the same underlying cause.